iGaming17 min readMay 2026By · Banking Lead

 If you operate in multiple markets — EUR, GBP, USD, CAD — understand how the acquirer handles currency.
 Options include:

-• Local currency settlement — acquirer settles each currency to a corresponding account in that currency; no conversion needed
+• Local currency settlement — acquirer settles each currency to a corresponding account in that currency, no conversion needed

 • Single base currency — all transactions converted to one settlement currency, FX spread applied